surveyjs/survey-creator/docs/End-User-Guide.md

 <img src="images/survey-creator-logic-tab-add-new-rule.png" alt="Survey Creator - Add new logical rule" width="50%">

 If the rule needs more than one condition, click the **Add Condition** button.
-You can specify the logical operation that combines the new and the previous conditions: AND or OR.
+You can use the AND or OR logical operator to combine the new and previous conditions.

 <img src="images/survey-creator-multiple-conditions.png" alt="Survey Creator - Add new logical rule" width="33%">

-Conditions that you specify in the UI are then converted to logical expressions.
-If you prefer to enter the expressions directly, click the **Manual Entry** button in the Toolbar.
+Conditions that you specify in the UI are converted to logical expressions.
+If you prefer to enter the expressions directly, click the **Manual Entry** button on the Toolbar.

 <img src="images/survey-creator-logic-tab-manual-entry.png" alt="Survey Creator - Manual entry" width="75%">